 The Student Counselling and Mental Health Advice Service runs a number of workshops and events throughout the year.
 Further details can be found here.

 The Graduate School runs a suite of professional development courses for PhD and Master's Students.

-Student Space is a comprehensive online resource containing a wealth of advice and information on wellbeing for students.
+Student Support Zone is a comprehensive online resource containing a wealth of advice and information on wellbeing for students.
 Departments are encouraged to ensure all students are aware of Student Space.